 The BS degree encourages interdisciplinary science by requiring fewer geology classes than the BSG, but more chemistry and math, more advanced physics, and a minor.
 This degree is a good option for students who plan on conducting cross-disciplinary graduate research or professional careers in fields such as geotechnical engineering, materials science, or biogeochemistry.
 This course of study is more structured than that of the BA and like the BSG, requires a 5-week summer field school.
 Learn more about the BS program requirements from the UA Undergraduate Catalog.

 The BSG is the most popular choice among our majors and is considered the most traditional geology course of study.
 This degree is well-suited for those who seek to become professional geologists or pursue later geology graduate school.
 No minor is necessary, but a 5-week summer field school is required.
 Learn more about the BSG program requirements from the UA Undergraduate Catalog.

 The marine science program is an interdisciplinary course of study.
 Student must choose a focus in geology, biology, or chemistry while also fulfilling the courses required in general marine science, which includes a summer program at the Dauphin Island Sea Lab.
 Learn more about marine science program requirements from the UA Undergraduate Catalog.

 The department offers a minor that requires 18 semester hours in geology classes.
-Learn more about geology minor requirements from the UA Undergraduate Catalog or by emailing Dr. Tick at firstname.lastname@example.org.
+Learn more about geology minor requirements from the UA Undergraduate Catalog or by emailing Dr. Samantha Hansen, Undergraduate Program Director, at firstname.lastname@example.org.